-We use multi-point data from spacecraft such as CLUSTER, Double Star, THEMIS, ARTEMIS and MMS as well as ground based magnetic field and remote sensing data to study the solar wind mass, momentum, and energy transport into the Earth’s magnetosphere.
+We use multi-point data from spacecraft such as CLUSTER, Double Star, THEMIS, ARTEMIS, Van Allen Probes and MMS as well as ground based magnetic field and remote sensing data to study the solar wind mass, momentum, and energy transport into the Earth’s magnetosphere.
 Using our unique multi-point data analysis techniques and other data analysis/simulation tools, we analyze spatial-temporal structures in space, their formation mechanisms, and their possible influence on space weather.
-The group has also carried out some study on planet magnetosphere and the solar wind/magnetpsphere interaction with the earth’s moon related to the lunar water formation.
-Our team members have been involved in various future space missions such as SMILE by acting as one of its scientific team members.
+The group has also carried out some study on planet magnetosphere and the solar wind/magnetosphere interaction with the earth’s moon related to the lunar water formation.
+Our team members have been involved in various future space missions such as SMILE and MIT by acting as one of its scientific team members.

 Prof. Dr. Quanqi Shi (http://space.wh.sdu.edu.cn/bencandy.php?fid=36&aid=561)

-Team Members (1 associate professor, 1 Lecturer, 1 Visiting Researcher, 1 postdoc, and 5 graduate students)
+Team Members (1 Associate professor, 2 Research scientist, 1 Visiting Researcher, and 6 graduate students)

 (visit http://space.wh.sdu.edu.cn/bencandy.php?fid=19&id=507 for more info.)

-Graduate students: Xiaochen Shen, Shichen Bai, Shutao Yao, Huizi Wang, Shuai Zhang
+Graduate students: Shichen Bai, Shutao Yao, Shuai Zhang, Huizi Wang, Mengmeng Wang, Jinyan Zhao